CheramiCards/blog/_posts/2016-07-22-Step-By-Step-Guide-to-Using-Cherami-Love-Cards-Maker.markdown

 Let’s learn how Cherami’s Love Cards Maker is used, then.
 Follow along this really easy-to-grasp tutorial and you’ll be making sweet love cards in no time.

- * Go to https://cherami.cards/love and get acquainted with the tool’s layout.
+ * Go to [Cherami Cards](https://cherami.cards/love)  and get acquainted with the tool’s layout.
 You’ll see there’s a wheel-shaped element on the left with different design options, and that’s basically your main dashboard that you’ll be using to design a card.

 ![pure love cherami catds](http://blog.cherami.cards/assets/img/step/1.png#center)